A Good Home

 The first thing I will say is: Don’t hold back in your first draft.
 A critical reason is because writing a memoir helps us understand ourselves and sometimes others better.
 So let it all hang out in that first draft.

-It’s the final draft – the one you will publish – that you need be concerned about.
+It’s the final draft – the one you will publish and send out into the world – that you need be concerned about.

 First, there’s the question of basic fairness.
 Your written words give you power over others.
 Is what you have written about someone else fair?
 Wield your power fairly.